German Visa and Residence Permit Requirements for US Citizens

 - two (digital) finger prints of the bearer, and

 This is what the new German residence permit (Aufenthaltserlaubnis) looks like:

 The European Union wanted to standardize all the varying residence permits issued by EU member countries.
 The EU introduced new plastic-card permits that use an electronic chip that includes biometric information (a photograph and fingerprints) and other data.
 A photograph of the bearer also appears on the front of the card.
 (See photo above.)
 The new residence permit is no longer inserted into the bearer’s passport.
 Germany began issuing the new cards in September 2011.
 Each family member, including children and infants, must have their own card.
-If you still have one of the older permits, it must be replaced by the new electronic version no later than August 31, 2021.
+If you still have one of the older “sticky label” permits, it must be replaced by the new electronic version no later than August 31, 2021.
 An eAT is valid for a maximum of ten years, but no longer than the stated expiry date on the card.

 When and Where to Apply